Intergalactyc/wtxmesonet/README.md

 # WTXmeso

-Data loading functions for (West Texas Mesonet)[https://www.mesonet.ttu.edu/] data.
+Data loading functions for [West Texas Mesonet](https://www.mesonet.ttu.edu/) data.

-Does not provide any a
+Does not provide access to the data itself, only helpful functions for reading data files which you already have access to.

 ## Usage instructions